The text of the notification

 The chia seed is derived from the Salvia Hispanica plant and has been grown and marketed in Latin America for centuries.
 It is the seed which is richest in fiber, including soluble fiber.
 Like flaxseed, it provides a high amount of omega-3 for the body.
 Specifically, a 1 tablespoon (15 ml) provides 5g of fiber, 2.5g of protein and 2400mg of omega-3.

 Chia seeds are used like flax seeds.
 On the other hand, they create a gel when mixed with a liquid and provide a pudding type consistency.
-Unlike flax seeds, chia seeds should not be ground if you want to absorb their nutrients.
+Unlike flax seeds, it is not necessary to grind chia seeds if you want to absorb their nutrients.
 It is also not necessary to keep chia seeds in the refrigerator.
 They can be stored at room temperature because they contain more antioxidants which help protect them from oxidation.
 They can be preserved for about two years if they are kept dry and protected from light and heat.

 The hemp seed is distinguished from the other two seeds by its higher protein content.
 However, it contains less fiber and omega-3.
 Specifically, 1 tablespoon (15 ml) provides 3.5g of protein, 0.3g of fiber and 1000mg of omega-3.
 It can be used in the same way as the other seeds.
 It does not need to be grinded and can be stored for about a year in a cool, dark place.
 Storing hemp seeds in the refrigerator will prevent rancidity and prolong their life.